tghosgor/threadpool11/README.md

 I will be glad to hear about the suggestions/ideas you have about the project, via the [issue reporting section](https://github.com/tghosgor/threadpool11/issues).

 All non '_-dev_' branches are safe to use but prefer the latest version.

-##Dependencies
-###boost::lockfree
-You don't need to have anything external but the project uses `boost::lockfree`.
-If you have Boost and CMake var `Boost_FOUND` is `true` it will use your boost.
-If not. there is one in the repo and it will be used.

 ##P.S.
 **My bitcoin address:** 1LtsLW5n3jGXHoWGffh8njvh8MQcWmzxVD